Wonders of the Auckland Islands

 Grotto in the western coast of the Auckland Island

 Monument of tragic historical events.
 In this enormous grotto in 1866 sank the ship “General Grant”.
 The ship was drifted some 75 m inside an enormous grotto.
 As the water level rose, the mast hit the ceiling of the cave and forced a hole through the hull.
 26 people drowned here.
 The wreck had a cargo with gold – reportedly no gold is found thus far.

 Auckland Island is a godforsaken place in the middle of the Southern Ocean, 285 miles south of New Zealand.
 With year-round freezing rain and howling winds, it is one of the most forbidding places in the world.
 To be shipwrecked there means almost certain death…

-There are five groups of rugged islands south of mainland New Zealand, which are remote from each other and from the mainlaind.
+There are five groups of rugged islands south of mainland New Zealand, which are remote from each other and from the mainland.
 They are uninhabited by humans but havens for remarkable life forms.
-Managed by Doc, these national nature reserves are a unique region, and their remarkable history and natural history are captivatingly treated in this book with full color photographs.
+Managed by Doc, these national nature reserves are a unique region, and their remarkable history and natural history are captivatingly treated in this book with full-color photographs.